Displaying Source Code(s)

 ERROR and EXCEPTION are synonyms.

-The Procedure written in a DECLARATIVE section should not refer to any
+The Procedure written in a DECLARATIVE section should not refer

 non-declarative procedure written after the end procedure and